-It is normal practice, when introducing the Mayor at a function to refer to him as either “Mr Mayor”, “Town Mayor of Leighton-Linslade” or “Councillor Bowater”.
+It is normal practice, when introducing the Mayor at a function to refer to her as either “Madam Mayor”, “Town Mayor of Leighton-Linslade” or “Councillor Kharawala”.

 There is a civic aspect to the role of Town Mayor.
-He will be required to attend a wide spectrum of events organised by local organisations, as well as representing the parish of Leighton-Linslade at functions outside of the town.
+He/she is required to attend a wide spectrum of events organised by local organisations, as well as representing the parish of Leighton-Linslade at functions outside of the town.

 Taking on the role of Mayor is a significant voluntary undertaking as he/she may be required to attend events on a daily basis or sometimes several events in one day.

-Through the Town Mayor’s office, he or she organises various charity fundraising events and projects each year.
-For example charity meals, quiz nights, family fun days and bucket collections and more.
+Through the Town Mayor’s office, he/she organises various charity fundraising events and projects each year.
+For example charity meals, quiz nights, family fun days, bucket collections and more.

-Information on events held during the year and funds raised can be viewed below.
+Information on events held during the year and funds raised will be posted below.

-The deputy Mayor for 2019/20 is Councillor Farzana Kharawala.
+The deputy Mayor for 2020/22 is Councillor Tony Morris.

-Councillor Kharawala will attend events and chair meetings as required when the Town Mayor is unavailable.
+Councillor Morris will attend events and chair meetings as required when the Town Mayor is unavailable.

 Thank you for supporting Councillor Bowater during his Mayoral term.
-The money raised this year will be split between his chosen charities which are;
+The money raised this year has now been divided between his chosen charities which were:

 - Yes we can – Rotary of Club Of Leighton-Linslade